 There’s no Euro NCAP scores for the Soul EV yet, but it comes with a lot of safety kit and should prove reliable

 It’s impossible to give a definite verdict on the Kia’s safety without independent Euro NCAP crash-test results; as of August 2023, the second-generation Soul EV has yet to be evaluated.
 However, with a full suite of active safety aids and driver-assistance systems, it should be a very safe car, while the innate reliability of electric motors and Kia's strong reputation – as shown by the brand’s impressive sixth place finish out of 32 manufacturers in our 2023 Driver Power customer satisfaction survey – also promises great dependability.

 Kia Soul EV reliability & problems

-If we’re being picky, it’d be nice to have a driver’s knee airbag, and a child-lock system on the rear doors that’s easier to switch on and off.
+If we’re being picky, it’d be nice to have a driver’s knee airbag (something that’s likely to peg the Soul EV back a bit in a future Euro NCAP test) and a child-lock system on the rear doors that’s easier to switch on and off.
 There’s no space-saver spare tyre, either – you only get a tyre-inflation kit, which can be found under the cable storage space in the boot.